National non-domestic rates

 The effect of successful appeals against values shown in the rating list will normally be backdated to the beginning of the financial year in which they are made, although there are exceptions to this.
 Further information about these arrangements may be obtained from the Department of Communities and Local Government .

-For more information visit the Business Link website.
+For more information about the above visit the GOV.UK website.